-General Information: Proton beam therapy (PBT) has been around since the early 1950s, and has been used in a hospital setting at Loma Linda University Medical Center (LLUMC) since 1990.
+General Information: Proton beam therapy (PBT) has been around since the early 1950s, and has been used in a hospital setting at Loma Linda University Cancer Center (LLUCC) since 1990.
 Proton has been in use for almost 60 years.
-It was first used in Berkeley, California to treat cancer in the early 1950s, and to date, more than 60,000 people have been treated with protons.
-The challenge is that there are only nine proton therapy centers with a total of fewer than 40 treatment rooms.
+It was first used in Berkeley, California to treat cancer in the early 1950s, and to date, tens of thousands of patients have been treated with protons.
+The challenge is that there are only 17 proton therapy centers in the U.S. with a total of fewer than 40 treatment rooms.
 This compares to over 2,000 treatment centers with over 4,000 treatment centers for conventional photon (IMRT & 3D conformal) radiation and hundreds of surgery centers.
-Proton therapy usually focus on the higher initial costs, which most people overstate, and the modest improvement in short term survivability (If it is you, no improvement in survivability is modest.)
+Proton therapy is not yet common; but for most prostate cancer patients it is superior.
+Critics of proton therapy usually focus on the higher initial costs, which most people overstate, and the modest improvement in short term survivability (If it is you, no improvement in survivability is modest.)
 The critics ignore the substantially reduced long-term side effects, including both cancer recurrence and secondary cancer, and important quality of life issues.

 Some members of the medical community have been slow to recognize the benefits, however, and PBT is only recently gaining wider acceptance as a practical choice for men diagnosed with prostate cancer.
-Getting provider approval for PBT depends in large part on the patient's type of health insurance, age and state of residence.
-PPOs (Preferred Provider Organizations) are more likely to cover proton beam therapy than HMOs (Health Maintenance Organizations).
-Those eligible for Medicare or TRICARE (the retired military health plan) can get approval for PBT.
+Getting provider approval for PBT depends in large part on the patient's type of health insurance, age, and state of residence.
+PPOs (Preferred Provider Organizations) are more likely to cover proton therapy than HMOs (Health Maintenance Organizations).
+Those eligible for traditional Medicare or TRICARE (the retired military health plan) may get approval for PBT.
 Some states have better appeal procedures than others.
 Most have independent review boards that have the power to overrule an insurance company's denial.
-The message that comes through the emails we've seen is: DO NOT LET THE INSURANCE COMPANY WEAR YOU DOWN.
-KNOW YOUR RIGHTS AND KEEP AT IT UNTIL YOU WIN APPROVAL.
+The message that comes through the emails we've seen is: Do not let the insurance company wear you down.
+Know your rights and keep at it until you win approval.